The Tale of Aftab: Variants

+Tales with snakes

 Shamsi-Kamar

-Azeri folklorist Hənəfi Zeynallı published an Azeri tale titled "Шамси-Камар" ("Shamsi-Kamar" or "Sun-Moon").
+Azerbaijani folklorist Hanafi Zeynalli published an Azeri tale titled "Шамси-Камар" ("Shamsi-Kamar" or "Sun-Moon").
 In this tale, three daughters of a king arrange for their marriages: they should cast three arrows at random, see where they land and marry the man that lives wherever the arrows land on.
 The two elders marry the son of a vizier and the son of a "vekila", while the youngest's arrow lands on a bush, where she waits next to.
 A snake comes out of it and invites her to a house, where he takes out his snakeskin to reveal he is a human named Shamsi-Kamar, also warning she must not tell anyone his secret, lest she will have to wear down a pair of iron shoes and walk with an iron cane until she finds him again.
 Upon a visit from her family, the princess tells her mother about the snakeskin, which her mother burns in a fire.
 Shamsi-Kamar enters the room, admonishes his wife and disappears.
 The princess follows his instructions and wanders the world for seven years, until her pair of iron shoes is worn out.
 Nearby, she sees some servant girls fetching water for their master, Shamsi-Kamar.
 The princess drops her ring on a jug that is taken to her husband, and he notices it.
 He brings her home on the pretense of having her as a maid.
 His father, then, orders her to fetch firewood in the forest.
 Her husband teaches her how to perform it: she must go to the woods and shout out that Shamsi-Kamar has died, and the firewood is for his pyre.
 That night, his father marries Shamsi-Kamar to another girl, but the prince goes to the kitchen, heats up two cauldrons of water, takes them and pours the scalding hot water on his second wife.
 He and the princess then escape on horses back to her kingdom.
 At the end of the tale, his family runs after them, but, on not finding them, return home empty-handed.
 The compiler classified the tale as type 425, and located its source as collected in 1930, in Nakhkray (Nakhchivan Autonomous Republic).
+The tale was also republised in Azerbaijan language as Şəmsi Qəmər and to Turkish as Şemsi Kamer.